 #4: It's okay to wear black

 The modern world has ushered in many wonderful changes: iPhones, Headspace, hashtags, Voga and the acceptance of wearing black at weddings and baptisms.
 Black once was the mark of doom and gloom, but now it's a tone for the chic urbanites.
 Wear it to weddings, and wear it with aplomb!

-Large tote bags and cumbersome shoulder bags don't ooze "special occasion"; rather, they make it look like you're going on a daylong trek across the urban jungle.
-Go minimal, and head out to the wedding with a micro or clutch bag, and cut loose from your heavy accessories for a day.
+Large tote bags and cumbersome shoulder bags don't ooze "special occasion."
+Rather, they make it look like you're going on a daylong trek across the urban jungle.
+Go minimal and head out to the wedding with a micro or clutch bag, cutting loose from your heavy accessories for a day.
 Think of it as a handbag detox.

 There are lots of religious wedding ceremonies that may take place in sacred spaces that require a respectful covered-up dress code.
-Think royal enclosure at Ascot, and wear thick straps, take a generous silk scarf to drape across your décolletage or wear sleeves to nail the issue in one.
+Think royal enclosure at Ascot and wear thick straps and take a generous silk scarf to drape across your décolletage or wear sleeves to nail the issue in one.

 #8.
 Check with the bride if you're not sure.

 If you're not sure about your outfit and there isn't a clear dress code, it's always a good idea to check with the bride.
 Pro tip: Make sure it's at least a couple weeks before the big day, as the bride will most likely have bigger things on her mind the days running up to the wedding and will not appreciate a text hours before she's about to walk down the aisle.
 And if you're still not sure, stick with a suit, jumpsuit or classic wedding-guest dress.